-Each channel has three configuration pages.
-The first one is for defining the measured/generated/simulated quantity and its additional settings.
-The second is for defining the range of the graph, giving the measurement/generation/simulation a descriptive name (optional) and selecting plot color.
-On the third page you may define a trigger that invokes the Data Log.
+- A page for defining the measured/generated/simulated quantity and its additional settings. - Another for defining the range of the graph, giving the measurement/generation/simulation a descriptive name (optional) and selecting plot color. - A third page is available for measurement channels only: You may define a trigger that invokes the Data Log.
 When triggering is configured, a symbol indicates it.
 See channel three in the adjacent picture.